syncfusion-content/ej2-react-docs/ej2-react/treeview/how-to/customize-the-tree-nodes-based-on-levels.md

 domainurl: ##DomainURL##
 ---

-# Customize the tree nodes based on levels in React Treeview component
+# Customize the tree nodes based on levels in React Treeview Component

 You can customize the tree nodes level wise by adding custom cssClass to the component and enabling styles.